Quercetin Supplement: Amazing Health Benefits And Use Guide

 If you have a serious allergy, you should always follow the advice of your doctor and keep your medication close for emergency situations.
 But if you have seasonal allergies or asthma, quercetin may be a great complementary or alternative remedy to reduce uncomfortable symptoms.
 In my practice, I’ve seen many patients with troublesome seasonal allergies or allergy-related asthma see improvements with consistent quercetin supplementation.

 You can buy quercetin in powder- or capsule-form at most health foods stores or online.
-The average daily dose is about 500 to 1,000 mg.
+The average daily quercetin dosage for allergies is about 500 to 1,000 mg.
 Typically, the quercetin in supplements is derived from the Sophora japonica tree, which contains high levels of the flavonoid in its flowers and buds.
-(6) You’ll sometimes see quercetin in combination with vitamin C or an enzyme called bromelain.
-The purpose of this is to increase the absorption of quercetin in the digestive tract and I recommend looking for quercetin with these added ingredients!
+(6) You’ll sometimes see a quercetin supplement in combination with vitamin C or an enzyme called bromelain.
+The purpose of this is to increase the absorption of quercetin in the digestive tract and I recommend looking for a quercetin supplement with these added ingredients!

-A word before you buy a quercetin supplement: make sure you carefully assess the quality of the company.
-A great supplement company won’t add unnecessary fillers, sugar, or artificial colors of flavors to their supplements.
-I also recommend opting for supplement companies that rigorously lab test their products for contaminants as well as potency and purity — and they should be able to provide a TON of detailed information about how they test their products and when.
+A word before you buy a quercetin supplement: make sure you carefully assess the quality of the brand.
+A great supplement brand won’t add unnecessary fillers, sugar, or artificial colors of flavors to their supplements.
+I also recommend opting for quercetin supplement brands that rigorously lab test their products for contaminants as well as potency and purity — and they should be able to provide a TON of detailed information about how they test their products and when.

 Why is this important?
 Unfortunately, it’s because the supplement industry isn’t very well-regulated.
 Supplements aren’t approved by the FDA before they are put on the market.
 Instead, the FDA retroactively regulates supplements by investigating a company if there are any reports of adverse events.
 (7) This allows a lot more freedom for new supplements to come on the market quickly and easily (Which is great!) but it also leaves the responsibility for finding a high quality supplement in the hands of the consumer — in YOUR hands.
 Once you find a great product, I recommend taking quercetin for at least a few weeks before you judge your symptoms.